Benjent/albums-to-buy/README.md

 * Devastation - Idolatry
 * Donovan - Open Road
 * Donovan - Cosmic Wheels
-* Dool - Here Now, There Then
+* Dreadnought - Bridging Realms
-* Dool - Summerland
+* Dreadnought - A Wake In Sacred Waves
 * Emma Ruth Rundle - Marked For Death
-* Fontaines D.C. - A Hero's Death
 * Herb Ellis & Red Mitchell - Doggin' Around
 * Herbie Hancock - The Prisoner
 * Herbie Hancock - Secrets
 * Herbie Hancock - Man-Child
 * Herbie Hancock - Crossings
 * Herbie Hancock - Mwandishi
+* Intervals - The Shape Of Colour
 * Japan - Gentlemen Take Polaroids
-* KC & The Sunshine Band - KC & The Sunshine Band
-* Kendrick Lamar - DAMN.
-* Khruangbin - Con Todo El Mundo
-* Intervals - The Shape Of Colour
 * Jimmy Cliff - Brave Warrior
 * Judas Priest - Sad Wings Of Destiny
 * Judas Priest - Defenders Of The Faith
+* KC & The Sunshine Band - KC & The Sunshine Band
+* Khruangbin - Con Todo El Mundo
 * Lord Dying - Poisoned Altars
-* Lucifer - Lucifer III
-* M - Le Baptême
 * Material - Seven Souls (electro dub)
-* Mild Orange - Foreplay
-* Mild Orange - Mild Orange
-* MGMT - Oracular Spectacular
-* MGMT - Congratulations
-* Pat Metheny - What's It All About
 * Pentagram - Day Of Reckoning
 * Phoenix - It's Never Been Like That
-* Ruby My Dear - Remains Of Shapes To Come
-* Snarky Puppy - The World Is Getting Smaller
-* Snarky Puppy - The Only Constant
 * Snarky Puppy - We Like It Here
 * T. Rex - My People Were Fair And Had Sky In Their Hair...
 But Now They're Content To Wear Stars On Their Brows
 * T. Rex - Prophets, Seers & Sages The Angel Of The Ages